cj401-jw/code_example/README.md

-# Template of project code
+# Structure of the code
 This is a template of project code leveraged from [Stanford cs230 Deep Learning](https://cs230-stanford.github.io/project-code-examples.html) course and updated for my specific purposes.

 ```